Fox Broadcasting Company: 2018–present: Sale of studios to Disney, focus on non-scripted and sports programming

 With the completion of Disney's purchase the next day, the "New Fox" entity, officially named Fox Corporation, formally began trading on March 19, 2019.
 At its 2019–20 upfronts, Fox announced 10 new scripted series for the upcoming season, with three (Almost Family, Bless the Harts, and Prodigal Son) slated for the fall lineup, as well as the second and third seasons of The Masked Singer — scheduled for October 2019 and February 2020 respectively (with the latter premiering after Super Bowl LIV).
 Fox also established a new in-house studio, Fox Alternative Entertainment, for investments in non-scripted formats.
-It is led by Rob Wade, while its first production was the second season of The Masked Singer (after season 1 was produced by Endemol Shine North America).Thursday Night Football finished as the second highest-rated series of the 2018–19 television season in the key demographic, behind only Sunday Night Football, while The Masked Singer finished tied for third with The Big Bang Theory and This Is Us.
+It is led by Rob Wade, while its first production was the second season of The Masked Singer (after season 1 was produced by Endemol Shine North America).

+Thursday Night Football finished as the second highest-rated series of the 2018–19 television season in the key demographic, behind only Sunday Night Football, while The Masked Singer finished tied for third with The Big Bang Theory and This Is Us.
 In the 2019–20, Thursday Night Football and The Masked Singer once again finished as the second and third highest-rated programs in the key demographic, and Fox finished the season as the highest-rated network among viewers 18–49 (with CBS leading in overall viewers).
 Fox repeated this victory in the 2020–21 season, but was narrowly beaten by NBC for 2021–22 by a tenth of a ratings share.
 In October 2022, Collier stepped down to join Roku, with Rob Wade promoted to president and CEO of Fox Entertainment.
+That season, Fox would lose Thursday Night Football to Amazon Prime Video.

+In May 2023, Fox dropped its procedural drama 9-1-1 after six seasons.
+It had been the network's scripted tentpole since 2018.
+As a 20th Television production, ABC would subsequently pick up the series for a seventh season.
+Its spin-off 9-1-1: Lone Star would remain on Fox for the time being, with a renewal for a fifth season.
+In September 2024, it was announced that 9-1-1: Lone Star would conclude after its fifth season; it was the last 20th Television-produced drama airing on the network.
+Fox would also lose SmackDown to USA Network in September 2024; as a replacement, Fox would begin a strategy of regular sports programming on Friday nights, beginning with a package of primetime college football games.
+The new package would leverage Fox's contract extension with the Big Ten Conference, which included options for the network to carry Friday-night games after the addition of west coast teams to the conference.

+On April 2, 2025, Fox and 20th Television Animation announced a four-season, 15-episode renewal for animated comedies The Simpsons, Bob's Burgers and Family Guy, alongside American Dad!, marking its return to the network since its debut in 2005, after an 11-year run on TBS that lasted between October 2014 and March 2025.